-The advertisement will indicate where and when the returning officer will receive the nominations.
+Municipalities will advertise a "Notice of Nomination Day" at least once a week for two weeks prior to Nomination Day that will indicate where and when the returning officer will receive the nominations.
 It is important to check the advertisement or with your municipality for the time and location to file your nomination papers.

-Do I have to file my Nomination Form in person?
+Do I have to file my nomination form in person?

-Nominations shall be submitted to the returning officer, or their designate, at any time during the nomination period.
-It is best to deliver your nomination form in person; however, anyone may submit your nomination paper on your behalf.
-If you are unable to submit your nomination paper yourself, ensure that the forms are completed fully prior to it being filed with the returning officer because, as the candidate, it is your responsibility for ensuring that your forms are fully completed and meet the requirements for filing under section 27 of the Local Authorities Election Act.
+Nomination forms must be hand delivered.
+It is always a good idea to deliver your nomination form to the returning officer in person; however, anyone may file your nomination paper on your behalf.
+If you are unable to file your nomination paper yourself, ensure that the nomination paper is completed fully prior to Nomination Day.
+You, as the candidate, are responsible for ensuring that the nomination form is fully completed and meets the requirements for filing under section 27 of the Local Authorities Election Act.